-- 1. Not more than three percent of the total award amount may be used for administrative costs as defined in 31 C.F.R. § 34.2.
-An applicant may use either the grant-by-grant or aggregate method to determine allowable administrative costs pursuant to 31 C.F.R. § 34.204(a).
-If the applicant chooses the aggregate method, the application should include the following: - a.
-A written request to use the aggregate method for calculating administrative indirect costs and the dollar amount requested. - b.
-Table of administrative costs requested to date and the available funds in the recipient's administrative indirect cost pool.
+- 1) Not more than three percent of the total award amount may be used for administrative costs as defined in 31 CFR § 34.2.
+An applicant may use either the grant-by-grant or aggregate method to determine allowable administrative costs pursuant to 31 CFR § 34.204(a)(1).
+If the applicant chooses the aggregate method, the application should include the following: - a) A written request to use the aggregate method for calculating administrative indirect costs and the dollar amount requested. - b) Table of administrative costs requested to date and the available funds in the recipient's administrative indirect cost pool.
 (We recommend using the worksheet from the Aggregate Method Administrative Cost Tool).

-The three percent administrative cost limit does not apply to the administrative costs of subrecipients.
-All subrecipient costs are subject to the cost principles in Federal law and policies on grants.
-See 31 C.F.R. § 34.204.

-2. Pursuant to the Office of Management and Budget's Uniform Guidance at 2 C.F.R.
-Part 200, Treasury will not allow reimbursement of costs incurred before an award is made, unless an applicant demonstrates that the costs were incurred directly pursuant to the negotiation and in anticipation of the award, and that the costs were necessary for the efficient and timely performance of the scope of work.
+- The three percent limit does not apply to the administrative costs of subrecipients.
+All subrecipient costs are subject to the cost principles set forth in 2 CFR Part 200, Subpart E. See also 31 CFR § 34.204. - 2) Pursuant to the Office of Management and Budget's Uniform Guidance at 2 CFR Part 200, Treasury will not allow reimbursement of costs incurred before an award is made, unless an applicant demonstrates that the costs were incurred directly pursuant to the negotiation and in anticipation of the award, and that the costs were necessary for the efficient and timely performance of the scope of work.
 Such costs are allowable only to the extent that they would have been allowable if incurred after the date of the award and only with Treasury's written approval.
 All costs incurred before the Federal awarding agency makes the Federal award are at the recipient's risk.
 Any pre-award costs should be requested as part of an application under this funding opportunity announcement.
-The applicant must clearly describe the proposed pre-award costs in the scope of work and budget justification, and provide a compelling justification as to why Treasury should approve them.
-Applicants considering the inclusion of pre-award

-- costs in an application should contact Treasury as soon as possible to discuss them. - 3.
-Proposal costs of the current accounting period normally should be treated as indirect costs per 2 C.F.R. § 200.460.
+The applicant must clearly describe the proposed pre-award costs in the scope of work and budget justification and provide a compelling justification as to why Treasury should approve them.
+Applicants considering including pre-award costs in an application should contact Treasury as soon as possible to discuss them. - 3) Proposal costs of the current accounting period normally should be treated as indirect costs per 2 CFR § 200.460.
 Applications including proposal costs as direct costs should provide a detailed justification as to the appropriateness for charging the proposal costs directly to the prospective award.